UTSCCSCC01/finalprojects22-ebeauty/doc/sprint0/README.md

 ## Contribution:
 In order to contribute to the project:
-1) 'git clone' should be used to clone the main directory of ebeauty if it is the first time contributing, otherwise 'git pull' should be used to keep your repository up to date.
+1) `git clone` should be used to clone the main directory of ebeauty if it is the first time contributing, otherwise `git pull` should be used to keep your repository up to date.
-2) To start contributing please always create a new branch by using 'git checkout -b <branch name>'
+2) To start contributing please always create a new branch by using `git checkout -b <branch name>`
 3) Thoroughly test your code on your local repository to eliminate as much bugs as possible
-4) 'git add' can be used to add or change files and 'git commit' should be used to commit changes in the code, clear commit description is necessary
+4) `git add` can be used to add or change files and `git commit` should be used to commit changes in the code, clear commit description is necessary